J35P312/SVDB/README.md

 		--frequency_tag FREQUENCY_TAG the tag used to describe the frequency of the variant(defualt=FRQ) --prefix PREFIX       the prefix of the output file, default = print to stdout --bnd_distance BND_DISTANCE the maximum distance between the breakpoints of two variantsbreakpoints(default = 10000)
 		--overlap OVERLAP     the overlap threshold for deciding if two variants are similar(0 means anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.6
-		--DBSCAN              use dbscan to cluster the variants, only available for the sqlite db, upon choosing DBSCAN, the overlap
-		--epsilon EPSILON     used together with --DBSCAN; sets the epsilon paramter(default = 500) --min_pts MIN_PTS     used together with 1--DBSCAN; sets the min_pts parameter(default = 2)
 		--memory              load the database into memory: increases the memory requirements, but lowers the time consumption(may only be used with sqdb)
 		--no_var              count overlaping variants of different type as hits in the db --invert              invert the sorting order so that high frequency samples are present on top of the output vcf